JohnLozier/website/assets/markdown/blogdevelopement.md

 ## First Experience

 This was my first time working with NextJS, and also my first time working with React other than a small part of the Canvas+ popup.
 It has been a great experience.
-Inline js, components and hooks makes the code a lot cleaner and easier to work with.
-However There are a few issues I have ran into annoyances with React.
-A slightly annoying thing with React is that it is run before page load, which means doing things such as accessing a element or the window will result in a `undefined` error.
+Inline js, components, and hooks make the code a lot cleaner and easier to work with.
+However, there are a few issues I have run into annoyances with React.
+A slightly annoying thing with React is that it is run before page load, which means doing things such as accessing an element or the window will result in an `undefined` error.
 You can fix this by using `useEffect()`
 ```js
 import { useState } from "react";